 - If you go up a cup size, come down a band size.

 - If you go down a cup size, go up a band size.

 As an example, a 34B has the same cup size as a 32C.

 Is my sports bra too small?

-Also if the band it too big there will be much too much movement in the band.
-From the front the band will sit away from the body.
-This bra is not going to offer any form of support with regards to sport because the breast is spilling out at the front.
+Also if the band is too big there will be much too much movement in the band.
+From the front, the band will sit away from the body.
+This bra is not going to offer any form of support with regards to the sport because the breast is spilling out at the front.
 The band isn't offering enough support because it is not firm enough.